crazyscot/ljshred/README.md

 **What does it mean to zalgoise text?**

 *Adding a bunch of Unicode combining characters which smear over the top of the existing text.
 Something like this. ![Zalgoised text example](zalgo-example.png)*

+**Why does my zalgoised text look different to yours?**

+*Not all web browsers support Unicode combining characters properly.
+Chrome on Linux doesn't, showing a load of boxes; Firefox seems OK.
+Chrome and Safari on OSX show the characters but don't combine them correctly.
+I haven't tried any other combinations.*